yugdr/cheat-sheet/README.md

 # cheat-sheet
-This is a simple cheat sheet
+This is a simple cheat sheet for HTML and CSS